Top Surveillance Industry ERP Features

 Contracts and Warranties

 The solution must be able to track recurring service contracts and warranties.
 It must track renewal dates for contracts and alert the customer service team to ensure timely renewals.
-The system must support different warranties for various components of the system.
+The system must support different warranties for various components.

 Conclusion